Fine Motor Skills in Infants and Toddlers

 Fine motor skills for infants are essential when it comes to daily tasks—the ones we often take for granted—like getting dressed, tying shoelaces, and typing an email.
 Encouraging your child's playtime activities isn't just about fun; play also helps your child gain the fine motor skills (and other skills) they will need each and every day.

 Are you curious about learning more about your child's development?
-In the Pampers Rewards app, you can follow along with your child's month-by-month development while also earning points for all the diapers and wipes you buy.
-Just scan the product codes, get the rewards points, and redeem for cool stuff for you or your little one.
+In the Pampers Rewards app, you can follow along with your child's month-by-month development while also earning Pampers Cash for all the diapers you buy.
+Just scan the diaper code, most boxes have two, earn $10 Pampers Cash after 10 diaper scans, and redeem for $$ off Pampers at one of your favorite retailers.